 Postal Facts - U.S. Postal Service

-The Postal Service is part of the fabric of the nation, with employees making a difference in every community across the country.
-We’re committed to protecting our customers, collecting food, helping children have a happier holiday and to being an environmental steward.
+The Postal Service is part of the fabric of the nation and postal employees make a difference in every community across the country.
+We’re committed to protecting customers, recognizing heroes, educating consumers about fraud, collecting food and helping children have a happier holiday

 USPS